Account Takeover [ATO]

 Suspicious incidents that are detected in an email account, such as the creation of a suspicious mailbox rule, may create alerts.
 Alerts are the building blocks of every case.
 Each case can include one-or-more alerts.
 By including multiple alerts in a case, the comprehensiveness of the case is enhanced - making the case easier to review, analyze, and resolve.
 When an alert is created, a new case may be opened.
 More significant alerts - known as trigger alerts - are able to open a new case.
 Every case will have one-or-more trigger alerts.
 Less significant alerts may be insufficient to open a new case.

 After a case has been opened [and remains open], as additional alerts are created, they are added to the case.
 When a case has the Closed status, new alerts are no longer added to the case.
-Instead, when necessary, a new case will be opened and the new alerts will be added to the new case.
+Instead, when necessary, a new case will be opened, and the new alerts will be added to the new case.

 Some alerts may include one or more events.